rvernagus/Docs/aspnet/dnx/projects.rst

 The packages directory contains all the packages your application needs to run.

-The appName directory will contain all of your applications code, if you have project references they will appear as their own directory with code at this level as well.
+The appName directory will contain all of your application's code, if you have project references they will appear as their own directory with code at this level as well.

 The publish command will also hoist any commands from your *project.json* file into batch files.
 Running any of these commands is the same as running  ``dnx <command>``.
 For a list of usage, arguments, and options of the ``publish`` command, enter the following in the command windows::